 A heart MRI exam causes no pain.
 Some people may become anxious when inside the scanner.
 If you have a hard time lying still or are very anxious, you may be given medicine to relax.
 Too much movement can blur MRI images and cause errors.

 The table may be hard or cold, but you can ask for a blanket or pillow.
 The machine produces loud thumping and humming noises when turned on.
-You may get ear plugs to help reduce the noise.
+You may be given ear plugs to help reduce the noise.

 An intercom in the scanner allows you to speak to the person operating the exam at any time.
 Some MRI scanners have televisions and special headphones to help pass the time.